Cost of Living in Houston, TX 2023

 Biggest Employers Around Houston

-Houston enjoys a promising job growth market.
-However, the coronavirus pandemic has slowed down its trajectory.
-The job market attracts newcomers looking for new opportunities and job growth around the metro area.
+Houston residents enjoy a promising job market.
+However, the coronavirus pandemic has slowed down its growth trajectory.
+The job market attracts newcomers looking for opportunities and job growth around the metro area.

 Newcomers are welcome in Houston.
 There’s a less competitive job market than in other metropolitan cities.
 Walmart, Memorial Hermann Health System, H-E-B, McDonald's, Houston Methodist, and United Airlines are among the city's biggest employers.